matrix-org/matrix-spec-proposals/proposals/3896-appservice-media.md

 This proposal adds a new key (`media`) to the namespaces block of appservice registration.

-Whenever the homeserver gets a request that matches the regex, it should make a http GET request to `/_matrix/app/v1/media/{mediaId}`.
+Whenever the homeserver gets a request for a media ID that matches the regex and the requested `server_name` of the media is it's own, it should make a HTTP GET request to `/_matrix/app/v1/media/{mediaId}`.

 This request has no body nor query parameters.
 Servers MAY be redirected via HTTP 307/308 responses, which they should follow to obtain the content. `Content-Disposition` and `Content-Type` headers